corporate-org/build-push-to-humanitec/README.md

 numbers and the "-" symbol.
 It cannot start or end with "-".

 ### `dockerfile`
-_Optional_ Location of the Dockerfile.
-Defaults to Dockerfile in root of repository.
+_Optional_ Directory containing the Dockerfile.
+Defaults to the root of repository.

 ## Outputs